 Bald eagles often return to the same nest year after year, adding new materials and repairing any damage, contributing to the nests' immense size.
 Sometimes, they even build secondary nests close to their primary ones as a backup or alternative option.

-Related: Do you know hummingbirds have the tiniest nest?
+Related: Do you know hummingbirds have the tiniest nests?
 Discover more about the jeweled bird with our hummingbird facts.

 They alternately hunt, ensuring one parent stays in the nest to safeguard the eaglets against potential hazards.
 The eaglets eat the same food as their parents, who rip apart their catch and feed it to their young during the first weeks of life.